AntonLydike/riscemu/README.md

 This emulator contains:
 * RISC-V Assembly parser
 * RISC-V Assembly loader
-* Emulation for parts of the basic RISC-V instruction set
+* Emulation for most parts of the basic RISC-V instruction set and the M and A extensions
 * Naive memory emulator
 * Basic implementation of some syscalls
 * A debugging environment